gogromat/selectoid/README.md

     - ```initial: "value"``` - sets initial select to a specified value (value must exist in a data object beforehand)
     - ```mouseLeaveClose: true|false``` - will 'mouseleave' action hide the select or not (default false)
     - ```focusOutClose: true|false``` - will 'focusout' action hide the select or not (default true)

+Also the selectoid html element can have parameters as html `data-[]` attributes.
+Ex.: `<div class="selectoid" id="selectoid4" data-initial="bo" data-responsive="false"></div>`
+- will create selectoid
+- set initial value (option) to 'bo'
+- set selectoid to be NOT responsive (no eventListeners for change of width)

+All options:
+[select_class,button_class, holder_class, selectoid, select (id of select box), holder (id of holder), button (id of button), itemHolder (id of div that holds items), item (class of items),  selected (class for selected items), hidden (class for hidden elements), secondary (additional item's text data), widthElement (parent/id/body element on whose width the selectoid relies for responsiveness, responsive: T/F, closeOnMouseLeave: T/F, closeOnFocusOut: T/F]

 Contribution